-These demons and ranks also appear in the Sabbath litanies of witches, according with Jules Garinet’s Histoire de la magie en France, and Collin De Plancy’s Dictionnaire Infernal.
+These demons and ranks also appear in the Sabbath litanies of witches, according to with Jules Garinet’s Histoire de la Magie en France, and Collin De Plancy’s Dictionnaire Infernal.

 9 Types of Demons According to Francis Barrett

-In Francis Barrett’s book The Magus (1801), offered this his own classification for types of demons.
+In Francis Barrett’s book The Magus (1801), offered this his classification for types of demons.